-We believe that these values of corporate citizenship and environmental responsibility are good for business by increasing efficiency, improving customer and employee satisfaction, and driving innovation.
+We believe that corporate citizenship and environmental responsibility are good for business by increasing efficiency, improving customer and employee satisfaction, and driving innovation.

 Environment, Health, Safety and Sustainability

-As a core business philosophy, ITW relies on its General Managers (GMs) to manage all aspects of their businesses.
+Consistent with its core business philosophy, ITW relies on its General Managers (GMs) to manage all aspects of their businesses.
 Safety and environmental issues are no exception.
 The ITW corporate office provides broad guidance to the GMs through the ITW Statement of Principles of Conduct, which includes sections on both environmental management and safety in the workplace.
-In addition, the corporate Environmental, Health, Safety and Sustainability (EHSS) group, provides a number of policies, tools and programs to help management ensure compliance with these broad directives.
+In addition, the corporate Environmental, Health, Safety and Sustainability (EHSS) group provides a number of policies, tools and programs to help management ensure compliance with these broad directives.

-This information is communicated to the business units a number of ways, including: the ITW Environmental Health and Safety and the ITW Sustainability intranet sites, executive vice president notices, third-party newsletters, ITW environmental and safety help line, presentations, regular safety meetings, and various internal reports.
+This information is communicated to the business units in a number of ways, including: the ITW Environmental, Health and Safety and the ITW Sustainability intranet sites, executive vice president notices, third-party newsletters, ITW environmental and safety help line, presentations, regular safety meetings, and various internal reports.

 The ITW Foundation

-United Way is ITW's charity of choice.
 Donations to United Way have supported a wide variety of humanitarian efforts.
 By partnering with United Way, these dollars go further and have a greater impact in our communities.
-In 2008, ITW employees and retirees donated $9.5 million to United Way chapters throughout the United States and Canada.
-Additionally, the retirees who participated in the Senior Outreach program raised over $100,000 for this worthy organization.
+In 2013, ITW employees and retirees donated $6.5 million to United Way chapters throughout the United States and Canada.

 California Transparency in Supply Chains Act Disclosure